Trent325/StockHelperAPI/README.md

 This is a repo of an API that I created with different end points to assist me in trading stocks and options.

 ### Reporters
-This directory includes code to make financial reports currently it has a DCF report
+This directory includes code to make financial reports currently it has...
-- uses FMP API needs your free API key in a .ENV
-- value is FMP_API_KEY
+- a DCF report endpoint
+- an Earnings history report and next date endpoint
+- a recent News endpoint

 ### Visuals
 This directory is for charting functions